1. Charges for mobile alerts

 3.1 You must tell us if your mobile phone number changes or if your phone is lost or stolen.
 If you don’t tell us:

-3.1.1 we’ll continue sending alerts to your old device or number until you tell us; and
+3.1.1 we’ll continue sending alerts to your old device or number until you tell us;

 1. Types of cheque you can deposit

-1.1 You can only deposit cheques in pounds payable from another Halifax account or a participating UK bank or building society into a Halifax bank account or savings account where you are a named account holder.
+1.1 You can only deposit cheques in pounds payable from another Halifax bank account or a participating UK bank or building society into a Halifax bank account or savings account where you are a named account holder.
 You cannot use cheque imaging to deposit the following cheques:

 - traveller’s cheques;